MicrosoftDocs/security/zero-trust/copilots/zero-trust-microsoft-copilot-for-security.md

 **Summary:** To apply Zero Trust principles to your environment for Microsoft Copilot for Security, you need to apply five layers of protection:

-1. Protect admin accounts with identity and access policies, including your security operations (SecOps) accounts.
+1. Protect admin and SecOps staff user accounts with identity and access policies.
-2. Apply least privilege to admin accounts, including assigning the minimum user account roles.
+2. Apply least privilege access to admin and SecOps staff user accounts, including assigning the minimum user account roles.
-3. Manage and protect admin user devices.
+3. Manage and protect admin and SecOps staff devices.
 4. Deploy or validate your threat protection.
-5. Secure access to third-party security products that you choose to integrate with Copilot for Security.
+5. Secure access to third-party security products that you integrate with Copilot for Security.

 ## Introduction